srinman/azureexamples/aca2extwithtls/README.md

 This is a simple example of TLS communication between a client and a server.
 The server is a simple python server that listens on port 443 and the client is a simple java client that connects to the server.
 The server and client communicate over TLS.
 The server and client are dockerized and can be run in a container.

-## Let's generate the server and client certificates
+## Let's generate the certificates

 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout server-key.pem -out server-cert.pem -days 365 -nodes -subj "/CN=pythonsvc"
 ```

+For simplicity, we use hostname as pythonsvc.
+This is going to be deployed as a service in AKS.
+Host header will be set to pythonsvc.

 ## Simple python server program and Dockerfile

+### Python Program

 ```python
 from http.server import HTTPServer, SimpleHTTPRequestHandler